 If you have been diagnosed with prostate cancer, you will want to find out how the CyberKnife® Robotic Radiosurgery System can effectively treat your prostate cancer with no pain and no surgery.
-Located inside the Providence Cancer Center in Anchorage, the Alaska CyberKnife Center prides itself on treating cancer patients from all over Alaska, Canada, the Northwest U.S., and surrounding areas to work with our skilled cancer specialists and take advantage of the unique benefits of CyberKnife.
+Located at Providence Cancer Center in Anchorage, the Alaska CyberKnife Center prides itself on treating cancer patients from all over Alaska, Canada, the Northwest U.S. and surrounding areas to work with our skilled cancer specialists and take advantage of the unique benefits of CyberKnife.

 CyberKnife is stereotactic body radiation therapy (SBRT) that directs radiation in very high doses to the exact location of your tumor.
 Its flexible robotic arm can focus hundreds of laser-like beams of radiation that can be adjusted in diameter and moved at almost any angle for the best possible reach.
 The ability to target only the prostate and not harm the surrounding nerve bundles and organs, such as the rectum and the bladder, is extremely important in maintaining the proper functioning of these vital organs and preventing erectile dysfunction.